330,000 children were sexually abused in France’s Catholic Church

 Mr Sauve, speaking at a press conference on Tuesday, said that about 80 per cent of the victims were male.

-216,000 children were estimated to have been victims of abuse directly at the hands of the clergy over the same time period.
+An estimated 216,000 children were said to have been victims of abuse directly at the hands of the clergy over the same time period.

-“The consequences are very serious,” Mr Sauve said, “About 60 per cent of men and women who were sexually abused encounter major problems in their sentimental or sexual life.”
+“The consequences are very serious,” Mr Sauve said.
+“About 60 per cent of men and women who were sexually abused encounter major problems in their sentimental or sexual life.”
 He added: “These numbers are more than worrying, they are overwhelming and can in no way go unanswered.”

 The 2,500-page report is the work of a commission that has worked for two and half years listening to victims and studying church, court, police and press archives from the 1950s onwards.
 The Independent Commission on Abuse in the Church (Ciase) was made up of 22 legal professionals, doctors, historians, sociologists and theologians and worked independently from the Church.